ChenPu2002/git_github_tutorial/README.md

-# Git/Github tutorial for personal and group develipment
+# Git/Github tutorial for personal and group development

 ## Table of Contents
 - [Introduction](#introduction)